Samhain – 1647

 ‘Indubitably not!’ replies Poppet.

-‘I have brought wine and fine foods,’ pleads Mizzy, ‘for I am sure you’re in need of refreshment, having been guarding, vigilantly, all day?’
+‘I have brought wine and fine foods,’ pleads Mizzy.
+‘For I am sure you’re in need of refreshment, having been guarding, with vigilance, all day?’

 ‘Unquestionably,’ replies the thin man, eyeing the flagon of wine.
 ‘I think we find our hearts softened in favour of the girl’s simple desire to bring her mother comfort.’

 Grabbing the basket and flagon, they unlock the door to the cellar.